neuerituale/PageTableNext/README.md

 Big thanks to both of them.

 ## Features
-- Full frontend preview in the backend.
+- Custom rendering (e.g. frontend preview) in the backend.
 Content elements are encapsulated in Shadow DOM.
 - Instant publishing and unpublishing.
 - Copy and paste with check of allowed templates (page-wide).
 - Editing in the ProcessWire modal.
 - Instant deletion of content elements.
-- Add custom JavaScript actions.
+- Custom JavaScript actions can be easily added.
 - Page references support.
 - Triggers save on all referenced pages (e.g. clear cache).
 - Shows the "view" link in the edit view that leads to the referenced page ```/link/to/parent/#s[PageId]```.